OpenDevSci/LongDev-ABCD/docs/Discussions.md

-# 🗨️ Engaging in midFEMA Discussions
+# 🗨️ Engaging in LAP-ABCD Discussions

-Welcome to the midFEMA Discussions! 🎉 This space is designed for the midFEMA community to share ideas 💡, ask questions ❓, and collaborate 🤝 openly.
+Welcome to the LAP-ABCD Discussions! 🎉 This space is designed for the LAP-ABCD community to share ideas 💡, ask questions ❓, and collaborate 🤝 openly.
 Whether you're a researcher, contributor, or just someone with an interest in neurodevelopmental biomarkers, your input is valuable.
 Here’s how you can get involved.

 ## Why Use Discussions? 🤔

-Discussions provide a forum for ideas, questions, and conversations about the midFEMA project.
+Discussions provide a forum for ideas, questions, and conversations about the LAP-ABCD project.
 They allow for:

-- **🔍 Community Support**: Get help from the midFEMA community with questions you have.
+- **🔍 Community Support**: Get help from the LAP-ABCD community with questions you have.
 - **💭 Idea Sharing**: Share your ideas for new features or improvements.
 - **🔉 Feedback Collection**: Provide feedback on the project and discuss potential changes.
 - **📚 Knowledge Exchange**: Share insights, articles, and resources related to neurodevelopmental biomarkers and related fields.